Yuniac/Mustafa-Mahmoud/README.md

 ## The purpose of this website

 The purpose of this website is to give some popularity about this philosopher which I admire a lot and share his values, and to spread his word both in the Arabic language reading world and (in the future) in the English language to cover worldwide.
-If you know the author or like his work and you think that his message carries a value that should be brought to the western world or given more light in the eastern world even, then see `How to contribute`.
+If you know the author or like his work and you think that his message carries a value that should be brought to the western world or given more light in the eastern world even, then see `Contributors`.

 ## The future of the website
 - Be hosted properly on the internet and have its own domain name.